 Early on, a tip led Parker and the Target 5 team to a story that would have national implications.
 She was the first to report on the dangers of high levels of lead in imported vinyl mini blinds.
 The story that started in Chicago soon had a nationwide effect, as the product was pulled from stores shelves across the country.
 As a result of "Blind Danger," parents everywhere were warned, and an industry changed its practice.
 Each year thereafter, Parker and producer Robin Green continued to tackle topics that include children's product safety, potential defects in automobiles, and toxins in mainstream consumer products.

-The stories are often gut-wrenching: she was among the first to report on the “Bye-Bye Syndrome,” in which parents and caregivers leaving their homes back over small children who followed them to their automobiles.
+The stories are often gut-wrenching.
+Lisa was among the first to report on the “Bye-Bye Syndrome,” where parents and caregivers who were driving away from home, accidently backed over small children who followed them to their cars.
 She and Green were also first to expose carbon monoxide poisonings and deaths connected to keyless ignitions systems in newer model cars.

-Many of Parker's reports have national implications -- but her unit also concentrates a great deal of attention on everyday consumer struggles.
-The unit tackles thousands of consumer problems every year -- most of which never air on television, but help to serve the needs of NBC5 viewers.
+Many of Parker's reports have national implications - but her unit also concentrates attention on the everyday obstacles many consumers face.
+The unit tackles thousands of consumer problems every year, most of which never air on television, but help to serve the needs of NBC5 viewers.

 She and her family love living in the Chicago area.